 Line Mortensen’s educational background is a MSc. in Landscape Architecture with a specialisation in golf course design and big scale construction.
-Before becoming a full time artist Line ran her on golf design business for more than a decade as well as spending a few years as a course coordinator and lecture at Edinburgh College of Art.
-Line might be academically achieved but also genuinely creative in both theoretic and practical terms.
+Before deciding to become a full time artist in January 2015 Line ran her own architect business for more than a decade as well as spending a few years as a course coordinator and lecture at Edinburgh College of Art.

-In her work Line draws on her architectural background, construction experiences and Scandinavian heritage.
-Her creative endeavourer goes beyond Mosaic’s but in Mosaic she found an art form which suits her true passion for design as well as materials and good craftsmanship.
+As an artist Line draws on her architectural background, construction experiences and Scandinavian heritage.
+Her creative endeavourer goes beyond Mosaic’s but in Mosaic she has found an art form which genuinely suits her passion for design, materials and good craftsmanship.

 Line’s work is recognisable by being original, contemporary, textured and abstract.
 Her take on mosaic comes from within and is based on an appreciation of materials and their potential as creative components.
-Line uses a wide range of materials often in more ways than one - however it is the contrast she creates between textures and colours which really sets her work apart.
+Line uses a wide range of materials often in more ways than one - however it is her use of contrast between textures and colours which really sets her work apart.

-Rather “selfish” Line chooses to use the materials and colours she prefers which includes both new and reclaimed materials such as glass tiles, Italian Smalti, French ceramic tiles, semiprecious stones, reclaimed slate and Scottish sea glass.
-In her work she aims to crate something which is “beautiful”, well made and will leave room for individual interpretation.
-The experience of her work is therefore a visual attractiveness as well as an emotional engagement ensuring work of long lasting interest to the owner of her pieces.
+In her work Line uses both new and reclaimed materials such as glass tiles, Italian Smalti, French ceramic tiles, semiprecious stones, reclaimed slate and Scottish sea glass.
+Her aim is to crate something which is “beautiful”, well made and will leave room for individual interpretation and emotional engagement.

-Line’s mosaics are all one-off pieces which require rather a lot of preparation and time in the making.
-Her work mainly consists of wall pieces either smaller solid unframed mosaics or larger installations.
-Due to the time involved Line does not have a huge “production” which is why most of her work is sold though exhibitions and fairs though some pieces can be purchased though her website - www.designedwithpleasure.com where details about the events she will be attending can also be found.
+Line’s mosaics are all one-off pieces - mainly smaller solid unframed mosaics or larger installations.
+Due to the time involved Line does not have a huge “production” and most of her work is sold by Line herself or though fairs and exhibitions.

 Year Established: 2012